If you’re a budding entrepreneur, you are likely to be advised to pen down your idea in something called a business plan.

 In short, a business plan is a decision-making tool that has content determined by the core goals of your business and the audience you’re going to target.

-Here’s what exactly a wholesome business plans should include:
+Here’s what exactly a wholesome business plan should include:

 This is a complete overview of what your business model is.
 Executive summary builds the first impression of your business and, plays a vital role in front of the readers (investors and stakeholders).